mgysel/DIMY/README.md

 ## Run

-You can also `chmod` DIMY.py so that it's executable by you or just run the below.
+You can also `chmod` DIMY.py (and server.py) so that it's executable by you or just run the below.

 ```bash
 python3 DIMY.py